norcams/docs-enduser/docs/create-virtual-machine.rst

    :align: center
    :alt: Dashboard - Launch instance - Networks

 In NREC, there are two networks to choose from, "dualStack" and "IPv6".
 Both networks provide a public IPv6 address, so the difference lays in IPv4.

-"IPv6" provides a "private" IPv4 address (RFC 1918), which gives the instance outbound IPv4 connectivity through NAT, while "dualStack" provides a public IPv4 address as well.
+* **IPv6** provides a "private" IPv4 address (RFC 1918), which gives
+  the instance outbound IPv4 connectivity through NAT

+* **dualStack** provides a public IPv4 address and a public IPv6 address.

 IPv6 is the future of internet IP addressing, but unfortunately, not all devices support IPv6 yet.
 Please check your IPv6 connectivity before choosing "IPv6".

 You should also note that you only can choose either "dualStack" or "IPv6", choosing both networks at the same time will result in networking issues.

 When finished with this tab, select the "Security Groups" tab: